oguzhantanir/Hayrat_Data_Center_Monitoring/README.md

 Standart Ubuntu server installation (https://ubuntu.com/tutorials/install-ubuntu-server)
 - **InfluxDB Installation**

-According to the performance needs, InfluxDB can be installed on separate servers in an scalable cluster structure.
+According to the performance needs, InfluxDB can be installed on separate servers in a scalable cluster structure.
 Now we are running on the same server in a simple structure.

 Ubuntu users can install the latest stable version of InfluxDB using the apt-get package manager.